Essentially Key Biscayne: John White

 “I became interested in clocks because they’re mechanical and they’re attractive,” he says.
 “They do more than tell time.
 Each one is actually a piece of artwork.”

 White, 67, can’t say exactly how many clocks he owns — estimating they number over 100 — but has by now amassed an antique army that occupies its own room in his Mashta Drive residence.
 Bronze figures line sturdy wooden shelves, sit in thick glass cases and stand tall from their carefully appointed positions on the floor.
-White refuses to pick a favorite but he’s particularly proud of several, including a French piece build in 1820 that has a sweep second hand (that means the hand motions continuously around the dial every minute,) a full calendar marking the month and day, and boasts the mean time used by the Royal Observatory in Greenwich England (for the uninitiated, that’s actually the time we see on our own clocks and cell phones every day) and also the solar time displayed on a sundial.
+White refuses to pick a favorite but he’s particularly proud of several, including a French piece build in 1820 that has a sweep second hand (that means the hand motions continuously around the dial every minute,) a full calendar marking the month and day, and boasts the mean time used by the Royal Observatory in Greenwich England (for the uninitiated, that’s actually the time we see on our own clocks and cell phones every day) and also the solar time displayed on a sundial.“Now I’m keen on French industrial clocks that came out after the industrial revolution in the mid to late 1800s,” he says.
+“They depict all the machines of that time, such as a train or a lighthouse.
+And each one is a piece of history,”

 White’s interest in antique clocks started over 45 years ago when he was a college student enrolled at the University of Miami spending a summer in New Hampshire.
 There, he worked at a race track that owned by an antique dealer.